aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

 <h1 id="whats-new"><span style="color:red">What’s New</span></h1>
 <div style="text-align: justify;">
-<li><span style="color:red">New!!</span>2022.05.
+<ul><li><span style="color:red">New!!</span>2022.05.
 Our paper “Service Discovery in Social Internet of Things Using Graph Neural Networks”  wasaccepted for publications in  IEEE International Midwest Symposium on Circuits and Systems (MWSCAS'22)!</li>
 <li><span style="color:red">New!!</span>2022.05.
 Our paper “V3Trans-Crowd: a Video-Based Visual Transformer for Crowd Management Monitoring”  was accepted for publications in  IEEE International Midwest Symposium on Circuits and Systems (MWSCAS'22)!</li>
 <li>2021.09.
 Reviewer for IEEE Internet-of-Things Journal, IEEE Communications Letters</li>
 <li><strong>2021.08.
 Glad to be a MS/PhD student at Innovative Technologies Laboratories Lab led by Prof. <a href="https://yehiamassoud.com/">Yehia Massoud</a>!</li></strong>